marijanbeg/2021-paper-ubermag/README.md

 This repository contains all the necessary data and information required to reproduce Figures 1 and 2 in:

 - M. Beg, M. Lang, and H. Fangohr.
-Effective computational micromagnetics workflows with Ubermag. <journal, vol, page> (2021).
+Ubermag: Towards more effective micromagnetic workflows. <journal, vol, page> (2021).

 ## Binder